verrazzano/verrazzano/examples/bobs-books/README.md

 # Bob's Books

-The Bob's Books example is a set of three applications based on WebLogic, Helidon, and Coherence.
+The Bob's Books example is an application based on WebLogic, Helidon, and Coherence.
 For more information and the source code of this application, see the [Verrazzano examples](https://github.com/verrazzano/examples).

 ## Prerequisites